CodeByRoshani/Todo-list/README.md

-There id some update in code
+There is some update in code